TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 ## First Full Prototype
 <!-- — Mechanical Design & Control Logic -->

 Our first prototype used a standard issue ear-muff, retro-fitted with two aluminum disks.
-Our desire early on was to have a device which could attenuate at all values between maximum an minimum attenuation.
-Using a mic placed inside the ear-cup, we measured the volume of noise reaching the ear, and used the Arduino to control the motor.
+Our goal early on was to make a device which could attenuate at _all_ values between maximum an minimum attenuation.
+This could hypothetically be achieved by rotating the disks, and aligning them to alow enough sound to pass through.
+Using a mic placed inside the ear-cup, we measured the SPL reaching the ear, and used the Arduino to control a motor and rotate the top disk.

-The first iteration of the control logic attempted to create a pseudo-PID controller using the target sound level as the reference signal, and would rotate the disks until the incoming sound matched the reference.
-Due to the placement of the motor, the noise of the motor could be heard inside the ear-cup, and made it so the device was always closed.
+The first iteration of the control logic attempted to create a pseudo-PID controller using the target SPL as the reference signal, and would rotate the disks until the incoming SPL matched the reference.
+Due to the placement of the motor though, the noise of the motor could be heard inside the ear-cup, and made it so the device would never find an equilibrium point.

-The second controller iteration did away with continuously variable attenuation, and focused on trying to attenuate, or not attenuate.
+The second controller iteration did away with continuously variable attenuation, and focused on trying to either attenuate, or not attenuate.
 This worked better, but the noise of the motor still influenced the sound inside the cup.
-Also, if reaction time was a priority, this design had too much inertia to close in a reasonable time frame.
+Because of this, we had to write a line in the controller to ignore inputs immediately after openning for the device to work properly.
+Also, since reaction time was a priority, this design had too much inertia to close in a reasonable time frame.

 <figure class='folio_image video' id='first-proto-video'>
 	<iframe src="https://www.youtube.com/embed/yUvlpVK7ays" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 	<figcaption>The first, rotating disk prototype</figcaption>
 </figure>

 Although this prototype was noisy and slow, it did afford some attenuation in the closed position—albeit with some slit leaks—validating our hypothesis of variable attenuation by opening and closing a hole.
 Our second prototype focused on designing a better attenuator/actuation method, and refining the circuit and controller code.
-We also spent some time validating attenuation methods, and testing our device.
+We also spent some time validating different attenuation methods, and testing the device.

 ## Solenoid-Piston Prototype